 Buy a set of Easter egg dyes for the kids to use to color hardboiled eggs.
 Have them add extra decorations with markers, glue and glitter or stickers.
 Try these all-natural homemade Easter egg dyes.

 Carrot Scavenger Hunt

 Cut out 20 carrots from orange construction paper and glue on tops made from green construction paper.
 Plant them all around the house—under sofa cushions, in the silverware drawer, in kitchen cabinets, or taped to the refrigerator door.
 Send the kids out to collect the carrots, and let them redeem their carrots for snacks, such as a small box of raisins, a pack of gum, a bag of pretzels, or a piece of carrot cake.
 If your kids think a scavenger hunt is fun, try making one of these 30 fun Easter crafts with them!

 Cut out pictures of Easter bunnies and tape them to 10 empty water or soda bottles.
 Set them up at the end of the hallway, or if it’s warm outside, in the driveway and start bowling.
 Keep score and give the winner a special treat, or just play for fun.
 Also, get creative with these unique Easter egg decorating ideas.

-Divide into two teams for this Easter game for kids.
-Each team will have a large pillowcase and eggs.
+If you need to get some of your kids' energy out after eating too much sugar, this is one of the Easter games for kids that gets them moving.
+Give each kid a large pillowcase and eggs.
 Create a course with the eggs at one end and an empty bucket at the other.
-Whichever team can get the most eggs into the basket while hopping with both of their feet in the pillowcase in 2 minutes wins.
+Whichever kid can get the most eggs into the basket while hopping with both of their feet in the pillowcase in 2 minutes wins.